|

 our shortened project remains feasible.

-tasks we would have no better chance of exploiting the critical chain than we
+individual tasks we would have no better chance of exploiting the critical

 project there is another level of exploitation, I want to call this local